After completion of Development Studies C the students are expected to:

 Content of the course

-The course consists of four parts: Stating the Problem, International regimes and Climate Change, Climate Politics in a Regional Organisation: EU and Climate Change, and Managing the Local Commons: Water and Climate in Developing Countries.
+The course consists of four parts: Stating the Problem, International regimes and Climate Change, Climate Politics in a Regional Organisation: EU and Climate Change, and Managing the Local Commons: Energy and Climate in Developing Countries.

 The students are examined by means of (active participation in) seminars, written assignments, and a final written exam.
-Grades are awarded according the scale "failed", "pass" or "pass with distinction".

 3. Independent study (thesis work) 0.0 hp